 NKBL has evolved a lot in 10 years.
 From working in one Local Authority to now working with all 32 local authorities across Scotland, NKBL is truly a national approach to tackling knife crime.
-We now have a peer education program available to schools across the whole of Scotland, as well as a national training programme for partners.
+We now have a peer education programme available to schools across the whole of Scotland, as well as a national training programme for partners.

 Over the past ten years, we have seen a shift in attitude amongst young people in Scotland – there has been a 64% reduction in young people carrying an offensive weapon.
 Here’s what we’ve learned:

-- A health approach is having a positive impact –NKBL treats violence as a disease that can be cured.
+- A public health approach is having a positive impact –NKBL treats violence as a disease that can be cured.
 We have taken a preventative rather than reactive approach to knife crime.
 That means we try to reach young people as early as possible to teach them the true cost of carrying a knife- prevention and early intervention.

 - Youth work needs to be part of the approach.
 We need to include young people to support them to achieve their full potential.
 It is critical that young people understand risk-taking behaviours and develop the capacity to make reasoned decisions that reduce the risk to themselves and others.
 In addition, that they are consulted and involved in developing some of our messaging so we know we are getting it right.

 - Partnership working is key– we can’t do this alone.
 We do not have the established trusted relationships with young people in every area across Scotland, so we work with those who do.
 We support and train a variety of partners including Police, youth workers, teachers, social workers, justice teams and some NHS staff to work with young people in a participatory and empowering way to deliver the key messages of NKBL.